afeld/delivery/slides/slides.md

    ```

 1. It should say `Running on http://127.0.0.1:5000/`
-1. Click the Remote Explorer in the Activity Bar
+1. In the Activity Bar (on the left), click the Remote Explorer
 1. Under `Environment Details`, then `Forwarded Ports`, click `Port :5000`

 This should open a new browser tab that says "Hello World!"